-Moving your practice to a cloud-based system will allow patients to schedule appointments, view results and fill out paperwork online.
+Moving your practice to a cloud-based system will allow patients to schedule appointments, view results, and fill out the paperwork online.
 With technology that is easy to use, everyone can be involved in improving how the healthcare industry operates – providing a better patient and provider experience.

 Giving patients the tools to control their own experience will empower them and get them invested in the process.

-Better collaboration will lead to less time in the waiting room and better experience for patients, while reducing staffing and time requirements for providers.
+The better collaboration will lead to less time in the waiting room and a better experience for patients while reducing staffing and time requirements for providers.
 Staffing costs will decrease, appointment counts will increase and patient satisfaction will improve.

 Improving the patient experience starts with handing some of the control over to your patients.